HOW DOES GROUP THERAPY WORK?

 Group therapy involves small groups of typically 6-12 people and a therapist.
 The sessions are confidential and members have the opportunity to work together with the support of a therapist on a different range of issues.

-You may be asking yourself : So… what happens when you join a therapy group?
+You may think to yourself: Ok… so… what happens in a therapy group?
 Let me explain… Members listen to each other express concerns, thoughts and feelings and have the opportunity to get feedback from them.
 The focus then shifts from feeling defective and isolated to connecting and being open to new experiences.
 Why does group therapy work?
 Because when interacting freely with each other, members tend to recreate similar patterns of behaviour that exist with other relationships outside the group.
-This is an opportunity not only to increase self awareness and choice but also learn how to create new ways of thinking, feeling and behaving that serve them better.
+This is an opportunity not only to increase self awareness and choice but also to learn new ways of thinking, feeling and behaving that serve them better.
 With the help of a therapist they can learn new tools, recognise their choices and find freedom from the issues concerning them.

-In conclusion, if you have were unsure about group therapy or questioned if it is effective, I hope that this article has helped you to clarify any doubts or concerns.
+In conclusion, group therapy is just as effective as individual therapy.
+It offers support and feedback from other members going through a similar struggle with the added benefit of a therapist’s experience and guidance.
+If you have been unsure about group therapy or questioned if it works, I hope that this article has helped you to clarify any doubts or concerns.

 Please feel free to get in touch for further information or questions about group therapy.